Using Docstrings to Specify Types

 Then, manually specify the desired types of the parameters:

-Note that is's possible to specify types in two modes:
+Note that for the reStructuredText it's possible to specify types in two formats:

 :param param_type param_name: parameter description(type description is on the same line as the parameter description).

 :type param_name: param_type(type description is on a separate line)

 Now, in the Python Debugger page of the Settings/Preferences dialog, select the check box Collect run-time information for code insight.